GWR 4700 Class: Prototype

-Production Series
+Production series

 Eight further locomotives with the larger No. 7 boilers and detail differences were ordered by Churchward in 1921 (Lot 221), but these only appeared after his retirement.
 These were numbered 4701 to 4708.
 Although they were mechanically successful locomotives, their large size severely restricted their route availability and so no more examples were built.
 Churchward's successor Charles Collett later rebuilt a Saint Class with 6 ft 0 in wheels to form the Hall Class which was a far more versatile mixed traffic locomotive.
 Later, Collett would produce the Grange Class which was exactly as the traffic department had originally envisaged: a 4-6-0 with Standard No. 1 boiler and 5 ft 8 in driving wheels.

-The class were originally fitted with 3500 impgal tenders but during 1933/4 these were replaced by 4000 impgal tenders.
+The class was originally fitted with 3500 impgal tenders but during 1933/4 these were replaced by 4000 impgal tenders.

 Use

-The class were primarily used on fast overnight freight services on the London, Exeter and Plymouth, London-Bristol and London, Birmingham and Wolverhampton routes.
-In later years they were often used on heavy relief passenger services to the West of England during the summer months.
+The class were primarily used on fast overnight freight services on the London, Exeter and Plymouth, London–Bristol and London, Birmingham and Wolverhampton routes.

+From 1957 onwards, several members of the class were often used on heavy Saturday relief passenger services to the West of England during the summer months, where they gained the Brunswick Green livery.
+Previously they were either lined or unlined black.

+Despite their limited use, the Night Owls were exceptional mixed traffic locomotives which proved their worth on the heavier express freight and passenger services.